eyttt51/transformers-paper-presentation-EnyaTan/README.md

 Although this study provides a systematic comparison between the number of attention heads and number of consecutive transformer-encoders, the sheer number of different hyperparameters is still underrepresented.
 Any of the listed hyperparameters in the experiments (section 4) need the same systematic analysis as the current study.

+[**Question 2: In this paper, the authors use datasets from specific domains, such as the bird image classification dataset.
+Do you think these results can be extended to other computer vision tasks and datasets?**]

 ## Critical Analysis

 1. Although the experimental results of this paper are meaningful, their generalizability may be subject to some limitations.
 The experiments were only conducted on a specific image classification task and dataset, which may limit the generalizability of the conclusions.